Traqian-tech/PawCart-Online-Pet-Store/README.md

 ### 3. Set Up Environment Variables

+You have two options:

+**Option 1: Use the provided `.env` file (Recommended)**
+- If the project includes a `.env` file, you can use it directly
+- Make sure to update the values with your own credentials

+**Option 2: Create a new `.env` file**

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory with the following variables:

 ```env
 # Database (Required)